ruiminggu/67443-Team02/README.md

     open Team02.xcodeproj

 3. Add your `GoogleService-Info.plist` file to the project root.
+4. If using CocoaPods, run `pod install` in the project directory.
+Otherwise, ensure Swift Package Manager dependencies are resolved.
-4. Run the app on a simulator or a physical device.
+5. Run the app on a simulator or a physical device.

 * * * * *